BlaqueDevs/se-assignment-day-4-software-project-management-Viviankairuthi/README.md

 Week 8:Final deployment
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Core Issues my Mental Health App Aims to Address

+My app will focus on bridging the gaps in mental health especially for young people and working professionals wh struggle with mental well being but lack accessible resources

+The key issues it will tackle include:

+1. Lack of Immediate Support During Mental Health Crises

+Problem:Many people experience panic attacks, anxiety episodes, or depressive thoughts but don’t have immediate access to help.

+Solution:The app will offer a Crisis Mode feature with guided breathing exercises, calming techniques, and AI chatbot support to provide instant relief.

+2. Stigma Around Seeking Therapy

+Problem: Mental health is still stigmatized, making people hesitant to seek professional help.

+Solution: The app will provide anonymous support groups where users can share their struggles safely and get encouragement from others.

+3. Expensive & Inaccessible Therapy

+Problem: Therapy is costly hence many people can't manage to pay for regular sessions

+Solution: The app will introduce affordable therapy plans and AI powered mental health insights this will allow users to track their emotional health even if they can’t afford a therapist.

+4. Lack of Personalized Mental Health Tracking

+Problem: Many existing apps or software provide generic advice rather than customized solutions.

+Solution: The app will use AI powered mood tracking to analyze patterns and suggest personalized coping strategies based on the user’s emotions and habits.

+5. Poor Mental Health Awareness & Self Care Habits

+Problem:People often ignore their mental health until they hit rock bottom.

+Solution: Your app will encourage daily wellness check ins, journaling prompts, and gamified self care challenges to make mental health a priority.

+Why These Issues Matter to Your Target Audience

+- Young professionals & students struggle with stress, burnout, and anxiety but don’t always recognize the signs early enough.

+- Low-income individuals can’t afford therapy, so having affordable mental health resources is crucial.

+- People facing stigma (especially in African cultures) need a safe, private space to address their mental health.Including our parents who might not be open to sharing their struggles

+There are those people that need instant help when experiencing mental health crises it's be better than waiting for a therapist's appointment

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
+problem isn’t well-defined, the solution might end up being ineffective or too broad to truly help users.
+By clearly identifying the issue, I can create a more focused and impactful solution.

+1. It Ensures the Software Solves the Right Problem

+If I don’t define the problem properly, I might end up building a solution that doesn’t really help users.
+When the issue is clear, I can design features that directly address user needs.
+For example, instead of just saying "mental health support is needed,* I can focus on something more specific like "young professionals need quick, accessible tools to manage anxiety on the go.

+2. It Helps Avoid Unnecessary Features and Scope Creep

+A well-defined problem keeps the project on track.
+Without it, I might keep adding extra features that don’t actually contribute to solving the main issue, leading to delays and unnecessary costs.
+If my main goal is to provide affordable mental health support, then I should prioritize self-help tools and AI-driven guidance instead of spending time on fancy UI customizations.

+3. It Saves Time, Effort, and Budget

+Clearly defining the problem allows me to use resources efficiently.
+I won’t waste time or money on things that aren’t essential.
+For example, if the real issue is a lack of access to therapists, my focus should be on integrating AI based mental health support or affordable virtual therapy sessions, instead of features that don’t contribute to that goal.

+4. It Increases User Adoption and Engagement

+If my software directly addresses a real pain point, people are more likely to use and stick with it.
+Users want something that solves their specific problem, not a generic app that tries to do too much.
+For example, if I create an app that provides instant coping strategies for anxiety attacks, it will likely be more helpful than a general wellness app that doesn’t offer real-time support.

+5. It Provides a Strong Basis for Testing and Improvement

+When I know exactly what problem I’m solving, I can track my progress better.
+I can set measurable goals like tracking how many users report reduced anxiety after using the app and adjust the features based on real feedback.
+This ensures continuous improvement and a product that actually makes a difference.
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?